 Apple iPhone 15 battery

-The battery life of the iPhone 15 generation doesn't show much improvement compared to last year's models, offering essentially the same usage time.
-This translates to 20 hours of video playback, 16 hours of streamed video, and 80 hours of audio playback.
+With 3,349 mAh, the battery life of the iPhone 15 generation hasn't shown significant improvement over last year's models, delivering essentially the same usage time.
+This equates to 20 hours of video playback, 16 hours of streamed video, and 80 hours of audio playback.

 Additionally, the iPhone 15 features wireless charging—also known as MagSafe—with a capacity of up to 15 W and Qi up to 7.5 W. Reverse wireless charging is also included.